playfulsparkle/oc4_indexnow/README.md

 3. Navigate to `Extensions > Installer`.
 4. Click the `Upload` button and upload the `ps_indexnow.ocmod.zip` file.
 5. Locate the extension in the `Installed Extensions` list and click the `Install` button.
-6. Navigate to `Extensions > Extensions` and select `Modules` from the `Choose the extension type` dropdown list.
+6. Navigate to `Extensions > Extensions` and select `Feeds` from the `Choose the extension type` dropdown list.
-7. Locate the extension in the `Modules` list and click the `Install` button.
+7. Locate the extension in the `Feeds` list and click the `Install` button.
 8. Click the `Edit` button, configure the extension parameters, and click the `Save` button to save your settings.

 ---